zedlopez/ifm/The Recipe Book.md

 - On an object they (or another character) are carrying or wearing?
 - On an object they (or another character) are inside or on?
 - On a door?
-- On an object that is impossible to move (defined as "scenery" or "fixed in place")?
+- On an object that is impossible to move (defined as `scenery` or `fixed in place`)?
 - On an intangible object (such as a beam of sunlight)?
 - On an object far away (such as the sun)?
 - On an object that is part of something else (such as a doorknob)?
 - On an object that itself has parts (such as a desk with drawers)?
 - If there are two objects required by the action, can both the noun and the second noun be the same thing?

-For instance, we might have written code so that if the gun is fired at anything but a person or a fragile object, the default response is "The bullet bounces harmlessly off [the second noun]."
-Our checklist would remind us to write special cases to prevent
+For instance, we might have written code so that if the gun is fired at anything but a person or a fragile object, the default response is `"The bullet bounces harmlessly off [the second noun]."` Our checklist would remind us to write special cases to prevent

 	> SHOOT GUN AT MY SHOE
 	> SHOOT GUN AT ME